Sean Hargan

-Sean Hargan (born 6 November 1974 in Derry, Northern Ireland) was a veteran defender who played for Derry City and Crusaders, Hargan retired at the end of 2009 with Crusaders.
-One of the veterans of the Derry City 1996–97 league-winning side, Hargan continued to play an integral part for the Candystripes and had his testimonial year in 2005, before moving to Crusaders at the end of 2008.
-Hargan is well renowned for his away goal against IFK Göteborg in the UEFA Cup in 2006, which sparked a magical European campaign for the Candystripes culminating in a tie against french giants, Paris Saint Germain.
+Sean Hargan (born 1974) is a former professional footballer known for his long association with Derry City.
+A key member of the Derry City's 1996-97 league-winning side, Hargan played a pivotal role in the club's success over the years.
+His commitment and leadership on the pitch earned him a testimonial year in 2005, recognising his outstanding service to the club.
+Hargan had a brief spell at Crusaders before retiring at the end of the 2009 season.

+Hargan is renowned for scoring the winning goal against two-time UEFA Cup winners IFK Gothenburg in the 2006 UEFA Cup, securing a famous 1-0 underdog win for Derry City in Sweden.
+This goal helped spark a memorable European campaign for the Candystripes, and was instrumental in securing an eventual group stage play-off tie against French giants Paris Saint-Germain.

+To this day, it remains the clubs most famous goal, and iconic moments in European competition.

 Derry City

-As a youngster Sean played for Top of the Hill Celtic F.C. in the Derry and District League.
-As he got older he broke into the Derry City team in the position of striker and scored a hat trick on his debut.
-Hargan later converted to left back, where he offers total commitment to the side.
-This has endeared him to the fans.
-Hargan has scored more than 50 competitive goals for the Candystripes, including a decisive header away to IFK Gothenburg in the 2006 UEFA Cup qualifying round.
+As a youngster, Sean played for Top of the Hill Celtic in the Derry and District League.
+As he developed, he broke into the Derry City team in the position of striker and scored a hat trick on his debut against Galway United.
+Hargan later converted to left back, where he offered unwavering commitment to the side, endearing him to the City supporters.
+Hargan has scored more than 50 competitive goals for the Candystripes, including the decisive header away to IFK Gothenburg in the 2006 UEFA Cup qualifying round.
 Also during the 2006 league season, Derry City escaped punishment for fielding a banned Hargan due to the league failing informing Derry City in the correct timeframe.
 By the end of that season, Hargan had made a total of 393 appearances for the club - that makes him the club's third highest appearer ever.

-Hargan was described as a great servant for the club and is mostly remembered for the goal he scored in the Europa League against IFK Gothenburg which saw Derry to a 1–0 victory on the night.
-After Derry's City's European experience, Shelbourne were reported to have shown interest in the left back, but Hargan pledged his loyalty and stayed with the Candystripes until the end of the 2008 season.
+Hargan was described as a loyal servant for the club and is renowned for the goal he scored in the UEFA Cup tie (now Europa League) against Swedish giants IFK Gothenburg, which saw Derry City to a 1–0 victory on the night.
+To this day, it remains the clubs most famous goal.

+After Derry's City's European experience which included memorable ties with Gretna and PSG, Shelbourne were reported to have shown interest in the left back, but Hargan pledged his loyalty and stayed with the Candystripes until the end of the 2008 season.

 With the signing of Dave Rogers at the beginning of the 2007 season, Hargan's first-team place came under stiff competition.
-Nevertheless, due to his senior status in the team he was handed the role of vice-captain to Peter Hutton by Pat Fenlon for the season and Hargan seen off the completion of Rodgers until he sustained an injury that would keep him out for the rest of the season.
+Nevertheless, due to his senior status in the team he was handed the role of vice-captain to Peter Hutton by Pat Fenlon for the season and Hargan seen off the completion of Rogers until he sustained an injury that would keep him out for the rest of the season.

 Hargan signed for a Crusaders at the end of that season after departing the Brandywell club after 14 years at the club.